 There could be situations when an otherwise friendly and outgoing Great Dane dog would express sudden aggressive behavior.
 Aggression is a particularly real problem with big dogs.
 Although the Great Dane dogs are known for their benign temperament yet it is not out of the question for the dog to be aggressive.
 However, effective aggression training can eliminate aggressiveness of the Mantle Great Dane behavior altogether.

 How to deal with an Aggressive Mantle Great Dane?

 As the dogs can sense ‘potential threats’ and can become aggressive to protect what they own.
 The fundamental thing to deal with a Mantle Great Dane’s aggression is to teach the dog that people around it are not a ‘threat’.
 In case you own other pets along with a Dane, it needs to be taught that the pets are not dangerous as well.

-Training a Great Dane puppy would be easier and lease demanding as compared to an adult Great Dane.
-Therefore, if your Mantle Great Dane dog is suddenly showing aggression you might need to get assistance from a professional trainer.
-There are some steps you can take to obtain promising changes in the dog’s behaviour besides hiring a trainer for your dog:
+Training a Great Dane puppy would be easier and less demanding as compared to training an adult Great Dane.
+You might need to get assistance from a professional trainer f your Mantle Great Dane dog is suddenly showing aggression.
+However there are some steps you can take to obtain promising changes in the dog’s behavior besides hiring a trainer for your dog:

 First of all, the aggressive dog must wear a muzzle.
 Muzzle is the best and widely suggested tool to deal with dog aggression.
 Particularly when people are around it is safe to keep the muzzle on an aggressive dog.

-Secondly, involve an aggressive Dane into mainly on leash activities.
-You can simply tie your Great Dane dog to you on leash.
+Secondly, an aggressive Dane must be involved into mainly on leash activities.
+You can simply tie your Great Dane dog to you.
 Do this when you both have idle time.
-The dog must follow you around, therefore, it will not be able to reach other dogs or people without you.
+So that the dog follows you around, therefore, it will not be able to reach other dogs or people without your assent.

 Thirdly, an aggressive dog must not be near other people except family.
 So when friends visit make sure the dog is put away or at least on leash.